 We don’t have to go this far to understand the break on our putts.
 Our eyes can trick us into seeing things that are not there.
 There is a better way to understand break and what a putt will do.
 This simple formula will not only help you sink more putts but will speed up play.
 Once you understand the premise you will be making three putts a thing of your past.

 All greens have slope.
 The course architect maintains this slope on all the greens throughout the course.
 Slope is built in to allow the greens and course to drain.
 This stops puddles forming on the greens and allow the green to remain playable when it rains.
+It also helps prevent fungus and allows the green to stay in good condition.
 Slope has influence on break and once we know the degree of slope on the course we can then use that information to understand break.
 Most greens slope from back to front.
 The average slope on greens is somewhere between one and three degrees.
 The max for slope is six degrees.
 Once the slope gets steeper than this, the ball will not stay on the green.

 We will now use this simple formula.
-For every foot your ball is from the hole will count as a measurement of a half inch up the fall line.
-The fall line is that straight up hill putt that goes to the hole.
+For every foot your ball is from the hole will count as a measurement of a half inch up the fall line for every one degree of slope.
+If there is two degrees of slope the fall we will go one inch up the fall line above the hole for every foot we are away from the hole.
 We can think of the fall line as a line that goes through the entire green and intersects with the hole.

-Let’s look at a photo to show how this works.
 If your ball is twelve feet from the hole and the slope is two degrees.
 Here is how we will determine where we need to aim for gravity to take over and the putt to fall.
 Of course speed is a factor but we will talk about that in a few moments.
 Take the amount in distance the ball is from the hole.
 Here it is twelve feet.
 Times that by the degrees of slope.
 In this case two degrees.
-Twelve times a half inch times 2 equals six inches.
-Now measure six inches up the fall line above the cup.
+Twelve times a half inch times 2 equals twelve inches.
+Now measure Twelve inches up the fall line above the cup.
 This is where you will need to aim for the putt to drop.

 Bernard Sheridan is a certified Putting Zone Coach and is located in Naples, Florida at Impact Zone Golf.
 For more information and to learn how to putt better than a PGA Pro contact Bernard Sheridan at 239-236-5536.